 Steeped in rich history, this historic cathedral town has become an ideal base for exploring the region as well as having many attractions of its own.

-You can walk to the main mountain ranges from the house which will take approximately 45 mins walk to the base of the central beacons range.
-If you wish to drive into the beacons then car parks in the National Park can be found on the Brecon Beacons Park Society pages by following the link here
+You can walk to the main mountain ranges from the bed & breakfast which will take approximately 45 mins walk to the base of the central Beacons range.
+If you wish to drive into the Beacons, then car parks in the National Park can be found on the Brecon Beacons Park Society pages by following the link here

 Blaena Y Glyn Waterfalls – a walk around Blaena Y Glyn taking in the waterfalls from the Beacons.
 Starts from Blaena Y Glyn car park.

 Usk Reservoir – a circular flat walk around Usk Reservoir

 Pontsticill Reservoir and around – a circular flat walk around Pontsticill Reservoir

 Talybont Reservior and abouts – A walk around the ridges overlooking the reservoir.

 Beacons Horseshoe – a circular walk from Neuadd Car Park taking in Corn Du, Pen y Fan, Cribyn and Fan y Big